hammer-is/iRonXtra/README.md

 Pedal traces and steering visualization for driving consistency work:
 - Scrolling throttle and brake traces (configurable thickness/colors)
 - ABS brake trace and extra visual indicator when active as background of overlay turns yellow (can be turned off if too distracting)
+- Simagic pedal haptics for ABS.
+Amplitude is configurable and relative to brake input (unless min and max value is set to same value).
 - Vertical percentage bars for clutch, brake, throttle with numeric readouts
 - Steering indicator: ring + rotating column or an image wheel (Moza KS / RS v2)
 - On‑wheel speed and gear when using the built‑in ring